On Albert, there are two ways that teachers can provide students with practice questions:

 When a subject is “closed” for independent practice, students can only practice questions that teachers have added to assignments.

 What happens if I open independent practice for my class?

 Students enrolled in the class will be able to independently practice all questions in the subject that are not part of Albert-curated assessments.

-Questions in assessments are never open for independent practice.
+Questions in the Assessments tab are never open for independent practice.
 To let your students practice on assessment questions, you must assign the assessment to your class.

 Note: You must individually open independent practice for each of your Albert classrooms.

 How do I know if a subject is open for independent practice?

 When you create a class, all subjects are closed for independent practice.
-You must opt-in to opening a subject for independent practice.
+You must opt-in to open a subject for independent practice.